-- based on a non-competition agreement, for the portion which, for each year of duration of the agreement, does not exceed last year's fixed remuneration; - within an agreement reached in order to settle a current or potential dispute (independently from the context in which the agreement is drawn up), if calculated according to a predefined calculation formula approved previously by the Shareholders' Meeting.
+• within an agreement reached in order to settle a current or potential dispute (independently from the context in which the agreement is drawn up), if calculated according to a predefined calculation formula approved previously by the Shareholders' Meeting.

-The Company, in compliance with ISP Group Policies, adopts the following formula differentiated by cluster of personnel and indexed to the number of years of employment at the company.
+The Company, in compliance with the Group Policies, adopts the following formula differentiated by cluster of personnel and indexed to the number of years of employment at the company.